Details

 The following grace periods apply to JMU populations when exiting the university:

 - Graduating students retain eID and MyMadison access for 60 days from their completion date.
-Office 365 access (including access to Dukes email) is removed five months from completion date.
+Office 365 access (including access to Dukes email) is removed on or after May 1st or October 1st, following their completion date.

-- Full-time faculty retain eID access to MyMadison, email, and the wireless network for 30 days.
+- Full-time faculty retain access for 30 days.
 Core system access (HR, FIN and SA) and access to network files shares are removed immediately.
+Full-time faculty has continued access during their Grace period to the following:

 - Staff lose all access immediately upon termination, except for MyMadison access, which is retained for 30 days after termination.